TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/UserDefinedMethodsInClasses/Index.rst

 User defined methods in classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prefix user defined methods and internal variables with “ux\_”!Thus you don't risk to choose a method name which may later be added to the parent class in the TYPO3 distribution!
+Prefix user defined methods and internal variables with "ux\_"!Thus you don't risk to choose a method name which may later be added to the parent class in the TYPO3 distribution!